massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 ### Specify Connections

 Connections are the dependencies your bundle has on other bundles.
-This is enforced through Massdrivers type system, and specifically through the concept of artifacts.
+This is enforced through Massdriver's type system, and specifically through the concept of artifacts.
 For example, a bundle that requires an AWS VPC network, such as an RDS database, would need to declare a massdriver/aws-vpc artifact as a connection.

 Most bundles will require at least one connection for authentication into the service where the bundle will provision resources.
 In this case, we need a massdriver/aws-iam-role connection.
 Open the `massdriver.yaml` file, scroll down to the `connections` section and update it to be the following: